knative/community/mechanics/MATURITY-LEVELS.md

 # Knative Migration-To-Core Process

-Status: Migrating to GitHub

-Author: Evan Anderson

-Proposal: Define a maturity model for projects in the knative-sandbox (broader community) or elsewhere to graduate into
+This document provides a maturity model for projects in the knative-sandbox (broader community) or elsewhere to graduate into
 [the Knative core](https://docs.google.com/document/d/1Jj9Kw5wmsqbal0GHabl0OG9xnOzKqbCxdkYak9QzlSk/edit#),
 if appropriate.
 Note that projects may not map 1:1 with repos, and projects may even be hierarchical (for example, the "eventing" project includes "eventing